A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Appendix B: Local min-max constructions in the Almgren-Pitts' setting

 \section{Appendix B: Local min-max constructions in the Almgren-Pitts' setting}

-We explain the local $1$-parameter min-max theory in the Almgren-Pitts setting: it is essentially a mixture of \cite{P} and \cite[Theorem 1.7]{MaNeindexbound}.

-We give a review of the basic definitions from Geometric Measure Theory and some notions of the Almgren and Pitts' theory used in the paper.
+We give a review of the basic definitions from geometric measure theory and some notions of the Almgren and Pitts' theory used in the paper, particularly the local $1$-parameter min-max theory in that setting (it is essentially a mixture of \cite{P} and \cite[Theorem 1.7]{MaNeindexbound}).
 For a complete presentation, we refer the reader to the book of Pitts \cite{P}, to Section 2 in \cite{MaNeinfinity} and \cite[Section 3]{MaNeindexbound}.

 Let $N$ be a compact connected Riemannian $(n+1)$-manifold, assumed to be isometrically embedded in $\mathbb{R}^P$.
 We work with the space $\mathbf{I}_k(N;\mathbb{Z}_2)$ of $k$-dimensional flat chains with coefficients in $\mathbb{Z}_2$ and with support contained in $N$, the subspace $\mathcal{Z}_k(N;\mathbb{Z}_2) \subset \mathbf{I}_k(N;\mathbb{Z}_2)$ whose elements are boundaries, and with the space $\mathcal{V}_k(N)$ of the closure, in the weak topology, of the set of $k$-dimensional rectifiable varifolds in $\mathbb{R}^P$ with support in $N$.